 When you picture yourself at the Eiffel Tower, one of the most famous monuments in the world, you probably picture a romantic visit with stunning views, not an adrenaline-filled leap off, hundreds of feet in the air.
-However, a new zip line will let you do just that.
-If you’re looking for thrills in the City of Lights between now and June 11, this may be the new best way to see Paris.

 Photo: hawryllko via Instagram

 Perrier, the French mineral water company, installed a zip line off the second floor of the Eiffel Tower in celebration of the French Open, as well as the Eiffel Tower’s 130th birthday.
 A similar zip line was set up in honor of the tennis tournament in 2017 but was only open for a week.
 In 2019, daring visitors had nearly two weeks to check out Paris’s skyline while airborne.

 The zip line, titled the “Perrier Smash,” begins 377 feet off the ground, starting on the second balcony of the Eiffel Tower, spanning the Champ de Mars, and ending outside the École Militaire on the opposite side.
 It is 2,626 feet long and riders can travel up to 55 mph, resulting in an exhilarating one minute ride.

 How to get tickets to the Eiffel Tower zipline

 If this thrilling, once-in-a-lifetime experience sounds right up your alley, you may be wondering how could you join in on the fun.

 While tickets for the Eiffel Tower zipline were free, they were extremely limited.
 There were only 260 rides available and tickets were mainly available through a lottery on Perrier’s Instagram.
 A limited number of tickets were also available for on-site drawings.
 Ticket drawings ended on June 9, 2019.
 The zip line was open until June 11.